lattirust/lattirust/BLOGPOST.md

 Both Phantom and REDsec mark a shift from feasibility studies toward practical, high-performance implementations of HE schemes on GPUs.
 Their innovations bring GPU-acceleration closer to meeting industry standards emphasizing the role of hardware acceleration in advancing complex cryptosystems' applicability to real-world scenarios.
 These works collectively underscore the trend towards standardizing GPU-accelerated operations, nonetheless, the application of GPUs to lattice-based cryptographic schemes in the context of proof-systems remains an underexplored area.

 Accelerating lattice-based proof systems using GPUs presents unique challenges compared to the GPU acceleration of traditional cryptosystems.
 Traditional cryptosystems, often rely on arithmetic operations that map well to GPU architectures, enabling efficient parallelization.
-In contrast, lattice-based cryptography involves complex mathematical structures and operations, such as high-dimensional polynomial multiplications, which are less straightforward to adapt and parallelize effectively on GPUs.
+In contrast, lattice-based cryptography involves complex mathematical structures and operations, which are less straightforward to adapt and parallelize effectively on GPUs.
 One significant challenge in accelerating lattice-based cryptography on GPUs is the efficient implementation of polynomial multiplication, a core operation in these systems.
 NTTs are employed to perform these multiplications efficiently.
 However, implementing NTT on GPUs requires careful optimization to manage memory access patterns and parallel execution, as highlighted in [6](#ntt).
 Section III of this document provides a high level overview of the algorithms used for NTT acceleration on GPUs.
 These inherent complexities continue to impede efficient GPU acceleration.
 This project seeks to address these challenges by exploring GPU acceleration strategies tailored for lattice-based cryptographic schemes.
 It focuses on critical operations underpinning these systems and evaluates the tools and techniques available to achieve efficient implementation.

 ### Hardware Acceleration <a name="hardware"></a>